CSHoggard/academic-kickstart/content/post/morris/index.md

 ---
-title: 🎨📦 morris 📦🎨 : William Morris palettes for the R Environment
+title: Introducing morris: William Morris palettes for the R Environment
-subtitle: Introducing: morris (new palettes for ggplot2)
+subtitle: Six new ggplot2-friendly palettes

 # Summary for listings and search engines
 summary: six new ggplot2-friendly palettes for the R Environment